Breakfast Potatoes Recipe

 • Peel and quarter the potatoes, then place them on a microwave-safe plate, covering with a microwave lid.

-• In a 12-inch skillet, heat butter, olive oil, rosemary, thyme, and smashed garlic clove over medium-high heat until the herbs sizzle.
+• In a 12-inch skillet, heat butter and olive oil.
+If using, add rosemary, thyme, and smashed garlic clove and let them sizzle briefly.

 • Add the diced potatoes, season with salt, pepper, cayenne, garlic powder, onion powder, and smoked paprika.